kiwicom/mobile/docs/ios/react-native-module.md

 }
 ```

-### CodePush in external app
+### CodePush in an external app

-Once CodePush is integrated in framework it's necessary to set codepush key to receive updates.
-Choose one of the following options for configuring codepush key.
+Once CodePush is integrated inside the framework it's necessary to set the CodePush key to receive updates.
+Choose one of the following options for configuring the CodePush key:

-1. Add codepush key to `Info.plist`.
+1. Add the key to `Info.plist`

 ![](../../docs/assets/add_code_push_key.png)

-2. Initialize the bridge with codepush key.
+2. Initialize the bridge with CodePush key

 ```objc
 [[RNKiwiSharedBridge sharedInstance] initBridgeWithCodePush:CODEPUSH_KEY];